-- the ability to generate revenues, and raise sufficient financing to meet working capital requirements; - the unpredictable timing and cost associated with our approach to developing product candidates using phage technology; - political and economic instability, including, without limitation, due to natural disasters or other catastrophic events, such as the Russian invasion of Ukraine and world sanctions on Russia, Belarus, and related parties, terrorist attacks, hurricanes, fire, floods, pollution and earthquakes; - political, economic and military instability in the State of Israel, and in particular, the proposed judicial and other legislation by the Israeli government; - obtaining U.S. Food and Drug Administration, or FDA, acceptance of any non-U.S. clinical trials of product candidates; - our ability to enroll patients in clinical trials and achieve anticipated development milestones when expected; - the ability to pursue and effectively develop new product opportunities and acquisitions and to obtain value from such product opportunities and acquisitions; - penalties and market withdrawal associated with any unanticipated problems with product candidates and failure to comply with labeling and other restrictions; - expenses associated with compliance with ongoing regulatory obligations and successful continuing regulatory review; - market acceptance of our product candidates and ability to identify or discover additional product candidates; - our ability to obtain high titers for specific phage cocktails necessary for preclinical and clinical testing; - the availability of specialty raw materials and global supply chain challenges; - the ability of our product candidates to demonstrate requisite, safety and efficacy for drug products, or safety, purity and potency for biologics without causing adverse effects; - the success of expected future advanced clinical trials of our product candidates; - our ability to obtain required regulatory approvals; - our ability to enroll patients in clinical trials and achieve anticipated development milestones when expected; - delays in developing manufacturing processes for our product candidates; - the continued impact of COVID-19, general economic conditions, our current low stock price and other factors on our operations, the continuity of our business, including our preclinical and clinical trials, and our ability to raise additional capital;
+- the ability to generate revenues, and raise sufficient financing to meet working capital requirements; - our ability to continue as a going concern absent access to sources of liquidity; - the unpredictable timing and cost associated with our approach to developing product candidates using phage technology; - military, political and economic instability in the state of Israel, and in particular, the war situation in Israel that was declared by the security cabinet of the state of Israel; - political and economic instability, including, without limitation, due to natural disasters or other catastrophic events, such as the Russian invasion of Ukraine and world sanctions on Russia, Belarus, and related parties, terrorist attacks, hurricanes, fire, floods, pollution and earthquakes; - obtaining U.S. Food and Drug Administration, or FDA, acceptance of any non-U.S. clinical trials of product candidates; - our ability to enroll patients in clinical trials and achieve anticipated development milestones when expected; - the ability to pursue and effectively develop new product opportunities and acquisitions and to obtain value from such product opportunities and acquisitions; - penalties and market withdrawal associated with any unanticipated problems with product candidates and failure to comply with labeling and other restrictions; - expenses associated with compliance with ongoing regulatory obligations and successful continuing regulatory review; - market acceptance of our product candidates and ability to identify or discover additional product candidates; - our ability to obtain high titers for specific phage cocktails necessary for preclinical and clinical testing; - the ability of our product candidates to demonstrate requisite, safety and efficacy for drug products, or safety, purity and potency for biologics without causing adverse effects; - expected benefits from FDA fast track designation for our BX004 product candidate;

-- competition from similar technologies, products that are more effective, safer or more affordable than our product candidates or products that obtain marketing approval before our product candidates; - the impact of unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives on our ability to sell product candidates or therapies profitably; - protection of our intellectual property rights and compliance with the terms and conditions of current and future licenses with third parties; - infringement on the intellectual property rights of third parties and claims for remuneration or royalties for assigned service invention rights; - our ability to acquire, in-license or use proprietary rights held by third parties necessary to our product candidates or future development candidates; - ethical, legal and social concerns about synthetic biology and genetic engineering that may adversely affect market acceptance of our product candidates; - reliance on third-party collaborators; - our ability to attract and retain key employees or to enforce the terms of noncompetition agreements with employees; - the failure to comply with applicable laws and regulations other than drug manufacturing compliance; - potential security breaches, including cybersecurity incidents; and - other factors discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, or, the 2022 Annual Report.
+- the success of expected future advanced clinical trials of our product candidates; - our ability to obtain required regulatory approvals; - delays in developing manufacturing processes for our product candidates; - the continued impact of general economic conditions, our current low stock price and other factors on our operations, the continuity of our business, including our preclinical and clinical trials, and our ability to raise additional capital; - competition from similar technologies, products that are more effective, safer or more affordable than our product candidates or products that obtain marketing approval before our product candidates; - the impact of unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives on our ability to sell product candidates or therapies profitably; - protection of our intellectual property rights and compliance with the terms and conditions of current and future licenses with third parties; - infringement on the intellectual property rights of third parties and claims for remuneration or royalties for assigned service invention rights; - our ability to acquire, in-license or use proprietary rights held by third parties necessary to our product candidates or future development candidates; - ethical, legal and social concerns about synthetic biology and genetic engineering that may adversely affect market acceptance of our product candidates; - reliance on third-party collaborators; - our ability to attract and retain key employees or to enforce the terms of noncompetition agreements with employees; - the failure to comply with applicable laws and regulations other than drug manufacturing compliance; - · potential security breaches, including cybersecurity incidents; and - other factors discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, or, the 2022 Annual Report.